ozanorfa/ozanorfa.github.io/README.md

 ---

 ## Professional Summary
-Experienced Software Developer with a strong background in mobile and backend development.
-Proficient in Flutter, Android (Java, Kotlin), iOS (Swift), and Node.js.
-Proven track record in delivering high-quality mobile applications and backend solutions.
+I am an experienced software developer with a strong background in mobile and backend development.
+I am proficient in Flutter, Android (Java, Kotlin), iOS (Swift) for mobile development, and Node.js for backend development.

 ---